There are sometimes I lament being a techie at a church.

 For: The purpose of a tech ministry is to remove all obstacles from between the congregation and their worship/ learning.
 Over simplified we make it so people can hear and see the worship and the pastor even if they can’t from where they are sitting.
 True and good.

 Against: Sometimes though the tech actually creates more distractions the it removes.
 True.
-Sometimes that is because it’s technology, and as is the nature of the beast if it can be plugged in it can fail.
+Sometimes that is because it’s technology, and if it can be plugged in, it can fail.
 True and bad.